aharonium/opensiddur.org/posts/HTML/prayers/solilunar/shabbat/erev-shabbat/prayer-on-kneading-and-baking-hallot-for-shabbat-by-perle-derbaremdiger-peretz.html.md

 <body>
 Title: Prayer on Kneading and Baking Ḥallot for Shabbat, by Perle Derbaremdiger Peretz (fl.
 18th c.)<br />
 Primary contributor: aharon.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=22626">http://opensiddur.org/?p=22626</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=22626">http://opensiddur.org/?p=22626</a>
 <p />
 <hr />